Undoubtedly, San Miguel de Allende is one of the favorite cities for tourism in Guanajuato, where you will find many things to do.

 - The same Friday, in the afternoon, is the procession of the Holy Burial, led by people dressed as Roman soldiers

-- On Easter Sunday is the burning of a doll symbolizing Judas in the midst of a joyful popular celebration
+- On Easter Sunday is the burning of a doll symbolizing Judas during a joyful popular celebration

 20. Experience the Christmas Festival